 The only thing missing from the desktop is the Anker PowerWave Base Pad, which arrives later today (I already have three of the stand chargers in the house – I've been really happy with Anker gear in general).

 The desk chair is a Staples Hyken – a sturdy, comfortable, affordable chair.
 It replaced a Herman Miller Aeron that didn't make the move from Rhode Island to Charlotte — it made sense at the time to sell that before the move, especially because the original point of moving here was to spend less time in my home office.
 It still worked out because I am not sitting all day like I used to, no matter what space I'm in.
+(Since posting, I've ordered these rollerblade wheel replacement casters, thanks to William Durkin, becasue they're quieter and won't scratch any floor.)
 My VariChair, which adjusts easily in the range of 23" and 33" inches, gives me that middle ground "kind of lean on a stool" option, and I pull it out to the main desk at least once a week.
 It also acted as the surface for my trackpad during online meetings, where I need to mute and unmute often, while my desk frame was in limbo.